saylesss88/nix-book/src/nix/hardening_NixOS.md

 The `security.wrappers...` removes the setuid bit making the commands unusable removing the SUID vulnerabilities for `su` and `pkexec`.
 You can find the other SUID wrappers in `/run/wrappers/bin/`, such as `fusermount` and more.

-Do your research before disabling anything.
+SUID's that can be disabled:

+- `umount`: Allows unprivileged users to unmount devices listed in your fstab.

+- `mount`: Same as above but for mounting.

+- `sg`: Executes a command as a different group.

+- `mtr-packet`: Used by mtr to create network sockets.

+- `fusermount`, `fusermount3`: Allows unprivileged users to mount FUSE filesystems.
+Can be disabled if you don't use FUSE (e.g., Appimages, etc.)

+- `newuidmap`, `newgidmap`: Used for user namespace creation (Often used for unprivileged containers).
+(Disable if you don't use unprivileged containers/namespaces)

+---

+Never Disable:

+- `unix_chkpwd`: This is a core PAM helper to securely check user passwords against the root-readable `/etc/shadow`.

+---

 You will have to use `run0` to authenticate your daily user, for example: